 Scholarships & Awards – Massage Therapy

-The International Academy of Massage is pleased to offer students applying to the Academy for the 2020 Full-time programs, the opportunity to apply for the following scholarships and awards.
+The International Academy of Massage is pleased to offer students applying to the Academy for Full-time programs, the opportunity to apply for the following scholarships and awards.

 A student may apply for only one scholarship in the following categories: